 Pressure mounts for $2 per pack tax on cigarettes

 SACRAMENTO, Calif.
-(KFSN) -- Proponents of a $2 a pack tax on cigarettes say it would actually help California smokers, despite the wallop to their wallets.
+(KGO) -- Proponents of a $2 a pack tax on cigarettes say it would actually help California smokers, despite the wallop to their wallets.

 Health groups are ramping up their pressure on state lawmakers for a $2-per-pack cigarette tax in California.
 Supporters say it hasn't been raised in 15 years, yet the cost to treat tobacco-related illnesses for the millions on Medi-Cal -- the state's health care program for the poor -- keeps rising.
 The money would also boost anti-smoking campaigns.